DaliaAbdelghani/reading-notes/read05.md

 There are four types of loops in JavaScript.

-1. for loop: iterates the elements for the fixed number of times.
+1.for loop: iterates the elements for the fixed number of times.
 It should be used if number of iterations is known.

 ![image for](https://cdn.programiz.com/sites/tutorial2program/files/javascript-for-loop.png)

-2. while loop: iterates the elements for the infinite number of times.
+2.while loop: iterates the elements for the infinite number of times.
 It should be used if number of iterations is not known.

 ![image while](https://cdn.programiz.com/sites/tutorial2program/files/javascript-while-loop.png)

-3. do-while loop: iterates the elements for the infinite number of times like while loop.
+3.do-while loop: iterates the elements for the infinite number of times like while loop.
 But code is executed at least once whether condition is true or false.

 ![image do-while](https://cdn.programiz.com/sites/tutorial2program/files/javascript-do-while-loop.png)

-4. for-in loop: iterate the properties of an object.
+4.for-in loop: iterate the properties of an object.